awslabs/aws-config-rdk/README.rst

 Custom Lambda Function Name
 ---------------------------
-As of version 0.7.14, instead of defaulting the lambda function names to 'RDK-Rule-Function-<RULE_NAME>' it is possible to customize the name for the Lambda function to any 64 characters string as per Lambda's naming standards using the optional '--custom-lambda-name' flag while performing rdk create.
+As of version 0.7.14, instead of defaulting the lambda function names to ``RDK-Rule-Function-<RULE_NAME>`` it is possible to customize the name for the Lambda function to any 64 characters string as per Lambda's naming standards using the optional ``--custom-lambda-name`` flag while performing ``rdk create``.
 This opens up new features like :

 1. Longer config rule name.
 2. Custom lambda function naming as per personal or enterprise standards.